Staff Product Designer

 For students

-A personalized list of next steps for each school they've followed: request info, schedule a visit, start an application, accept a Direct Admissions offer, finalize enrollment.
+A personalized list of next steps for each followed school: request info, schedule a visit, start an application, accept a Direct Admissions offer, finalize enrollment.
 School messages threaded to the action they're about.
 No more guessing what comes next.

 For schools